melezhik/outthentic-dsl/README.md

 When generate and execute check expessions parser operates in a _single line mode_ :

 * check expressions are treated as single line strings
-* stdout is validated by given check expression in line by line way:
+* stdout is validated by given check expression in line by line way

+For example:

     # check list
     # consists of